danielsaidi/website_danielsaidi/collections/_posts/2016/2016-05-12-ionic-2-build-configuration-specific-application-settings.md

 ---
 title: Ionic 2 - Build Configuration-Specific Settings
 date:  2016-05-12 12:04:00 +0100
-tags:  article ionic ios android
+tags:  ionic ios android
+icon:  avatar
 ---

 In an Ionic 2 app that I'm building for iOS and Android, I want to use different